 The driver has a history with drunk driving charges.
 In 2010, he was convicted of DUI.
 He was sentenced to three years “informal probation,” which ended this fall.
 He also had to pay fines and attend an alcohol program.
 He is also facing DUI-related charges stemming from another arrest this past June.
 He is alleged to have been at nearly twice the legal blood alcohol limit.
 He has not yet faced trial for that case.

 Many people believe that the criminal penalties for drunk driving-related car accidents are not harsh enough unless they result in a fatality.
 Clearly, if the facts are as prosecutors allege, this man had no business behind the wheel.
 It’s unfortunate that it sometimes takes the death of an innocent victim before a drunk driver spends any time behind bars.
 Regardless of the criminal penalties a drunk driver faces, victims or their loved ones can and should seek damages to help them cover medical costs, burial, and lost wages so that they don’t have to suffer financially even as they are suffering emotionally and physically from the harm caused by a drunk driver.
+If you or a loved one was injured in an accident caused by a drunk driver, speak with a qualified auto accident lawyer in Irvine, CA.

 Source: CBS Los Angeles, “Driver Who Allegedly Crashed Into Mission Viejo House, Killing 1, Had Previous DUI Conviction” No author given, Dec.
 30, 2013